timomeh/sumo/README.md

 ## Background

-In my case, I get a lot of spam to the email address, which is listed in the WHOIS of my domains.
+I get a lot of spam to the email address, which is listed in the WHOIS of my domains.
 But sometimes important mails can get delivered to that email address, like mails from [ICANN](https://www.icann.org/).
 With sumo, I can use an email alias like "mymailaccount+hostmaster@gmail.com" in my WHOIS, and configure an appropriate Gmail filter, which archives and labels mails delivered to that address.
-Now those mails don't distract me, but once a week I get a summary and can see if I got an important mail between all those spam mails.
+Now those mails won't distract me, but once a week I get a summary and can see if I got an important mail between all those spam mails.

 ## Usage, the very simple way